EngiBench: A Benchmark for Evaluating Large Language Models on Engineering Problem Solving: Experiments

 \subsubsection{Overall}

 \textbf{Model stratification and design validation.}\quad Model performance exhibits a clear downward trend from Level 1 to Level 3, demonstrating the effectiveness of our hierarchical difficulty design.
-As shown in Figure~\ref{fig: total}, most models achieve high accuracy on Level 1, perform moderately on Level 2, and struggle significantly on Level 3.
-This progression indicates that our hierarchical framework successfully separates problems by cognitive difficulty, with each level revealing distinct capability thresholds.
-The results validate that a multi-level design is necessary to capture the full spectrum of engineering problem-solving capabilities.
+As shown in Figure~\ref{fig: total}, most models achieve high accuracy on Level 1, perform moderately on Level 2, and show a clear performance decline on Level 3.
+This trend indicates that our hierarchical framework successfully separates problems by cognitive difficulty, with each level reflecting distinct capability thresholds.
+The results validate that a multi-level design is necessary to capture the full range of engineering problem-solving capabilities.

 \textbf{Evaluating high-level engineering reasoning.}\quad Level 3 is designed to assess high-level engineering reasoning that goes beyond formulaic computation.
 Unlike Level 1 and Level 2, which focus on structured problem solving, Level 3 features open-ended and underspecified tasks that better reflect real-world engineering challenges.
 The sharp performance drop at this level reveals the current limitations of LLMs in handling such complex scenarios.
 Besides, the gap between LLMs and human experts at Level 3 also reveals a key deficiency in high-level engineering capabilities.
-All evaluated models score well below the human expert, who achieves an average of 8.58, indicating that current LLMs are still far from reliably handling complex engineering problems.
+All evaluated models score well below the human expert, who achieves an average of 8.74, indicating that current LLMs are still far from reliably handling complex engineering problems.
 This underscores the need for further research to bridge this gap.

 \textbf{Smaller-scale LLMs struggle with complex tasks.}\quad While all LLMs show room for improvement on complex, open-ended engineering tasks, smaller-scale LLMs exhibit significantly greater limitations.
 As task complexity increases, performance disparities widen.
 At Level 1, most models still cluster within 70--90\%.
 But at Level 2, leading models such as GPT-4.1 and Gemini~2.5 Flash achieve accuracies above 80\%, whereas DeepSeek-R1~7B reaches only about 52\% and other lightweight models often fall below 40\%.
-This divergence becomes most pronounced at Level~3, where state-of-the-art models approach scores of 7.0, while lightweight models remain under 4.0.
-These results indicate that EngiBench is far from saturated and continues to provide meaningful differentiation across model scales.
+This divergence is most evident at Level~3, where state-of-the-art models approach scores of 7.0, while lightweight models remain under 4.0.
+These results show that EngiBench is not saturated and continues to distinguish models across scales.